codeBelt/StructureJS/README.md

 ####Router.enable();

 The ```Router.enable``` method will allow the Router class to listen for the hashchange event.
-By defualt the Router class is enalbed.
+By default the Router class is enabled.

 ```
 Router.enable();